The question we used to ask was what are the 6 types of social media?

-A social network site is a social media site that allows users to connect and share with people who have similar interests and backgrounds.
-Facebook is the most popular example of a social network website.
-To learn more on how to choose the most suitable social media platform for your business, we did a comprehensive guide here: http://seopressor.com/blog/how-to-choose-social-media-for-business/
+A social networking site is a social media site that allows you to connect with people who have similar interests and backgrounds.
+Facebook, Twitter, and Instagram are three of the most popular examples of a social network website.

-These sites allow users to save and organize links to any number of online resources and websites.
-A great feature of these services is the ability for the user to “tag” links, which makes them easier to search, and invariably, share with their followers.
+Bookmarking sites allow users to save and organize links to any number of online resources and websites.
+A great feature of these sites is the ability for the users to “tag” links, which makes them easier to search, and invariably, share with their followers.
 StumbleUpon is a popular example of a bookmarking site.

-These are just what they sound like, sites that allow the users to submit short written entries, which can include links to product and service sites, as well as links to other social media sites.
+These are just what they sound like, sites that allow the users to submit their short written entries, which can include links to product and service sites, as well as links to other social media sites.
 These are then posted on the ‘walls’ of everyone who has subscribed to that user’s account.
 The most commonly used microblogging website is Twitter.

 An online forum is a site that lets users engage in conversations by posting and responding to community messages.
-A blog comment site is the same thing except a little more focused.
+A blog comment site is the same thing except being a little more focused.
 The comments are usually centered around the specific subject of the attached blog.
 Google has a popular blogging site aptly titled, Blogger.
 However, there are a seemingly endless number of blogging sites, particularly because so many of them are niche-based, unlike the universal appeal of general social media sites.